juliatornueva/rsschool-cv/cv.md

 ## About Myself

 I am 34 years old.
 I have extensive experience in various fields, but don`t like it.
-I want to learn front-end development in [RSS] (https://rs.school).
+I want to learn front-end development in [RSS](https://rs.school) .

 ## Skills: